invopop/gobl/regimes/mx/README.md

 ### Fuel Account Balance

-The _Fuel Account Balance_ carries the data to produce a CFDI’s [“Complemento de Estado de Cuenta de Combustibles para Monederos Electrónicos” (version 1.2 revision B)](https://www.sat.gob.mx/consulta/21885/genera-tus-facturas-electronicas-con-el-complemento-para-el-estado-de-cuenta-de-combustibles-para-monederos-electronicos) providing detailed information about fuel purchases made with electronic wallets.
+The _Fuel Account Balance_ complement carries the data to produce a CFDI’s [“Complemento de Estado de Cuenta de Combustibles para Monederos Electrónicos” (version 1.2 revision B)](https://www.sat.gob.mx/consulta/21885/genera-tus-facturas-electronicas-con-el-complemento-para-el-estado-de-cuenta-de-combustibles-para-monederos-electronicos) providing detailed information about fuel purchases made with electronic wallets.

 In Mexico, e-wallet suppliers use this complement to report this information in the invoices to their customers.